etiennestuder/gradle-plugindev-plugin/README.md

 ### pluginImplementationClass

 The entry point of your plugin.
-The referenced class implements `org.gradle.api.Plugin`.
+A reference to the class that implements `org.gradle.api.Plugin`.

 ### pluginDescription